Changing Property Management Companies

 Changing Property Management Companies in Central Florida

-Often for landlords, just the thought of switching agents, is an enormous headache.
+Often for landlords, just the thought of switching property management companies, is an enormous headache.
 Making the time to do the research and applying the energy required to search around and screen agencies, feels like too much work.
 It’s no wonder many unhappy landlords put it off and continue suffering the consequences.

-The good news is, changing to a new property management company doesn’t have to be hard at all!
+The good news is, changing property management companies doesn’t have to be hard at all!

-What many landlords don’t realize is, switching agencies can be as simple as giving notice.
+What many landlords don’t realize is, switching property management companies can be as simple as giving notice.

 For instance, here at Legends Realty, whenever an owner wishes to transfer their portfolio to our care, we assist in the changeover from start to finish - all they have to do is sign some paperwork.
 They don’t even have to step into our office!

-Here’s a sample of how we go about the process for new landlords:
+Here’s a sample of how we go about the process of changing property management companies for new landlords:

 - You inform us that you’d like us to take over the management of your property portfolio